mcabbott/LazyStack.jl/README.md

 [![Github CI](https://github.com/mcabbott/LazyStack.jl/workflows/CI/badge.svg)](https://github.com/mcabbott/LazyStack.jl/actions?query=workflow%3ACI+branch%3Amaster)

-This package exports one function, `lazystack`, for turning a list of arrays into one `AbstractArray`.
+This package exports a function `lazystack` for turning a list of arrays into one `AbstractArray`.
 Given several arrays with the same `eltype`, or an array of such arrays, it returns a lazy `Stacked{T,N}` view of these: